 11.4.
 Replication Slots

-As discussed in Section 11.1.1, Replication slots, introduced in version 9.4, were designed primarily to ensure that WAL segments and old tuple versions are retained long enough to support replication completion.
+As discussed in Section 11.1.1, replication slots (introduced in version 9.4) ensure that WAL segments and old tuple versions are retained until replication completes.

 Note that although replication slots are fundamental to logical replication, this section does not cover them in that context.